 Yet, we see over and over again, that once they experience first-hand success with new, very natural approaches and tasks, many team members are surprised to discover that they actually enjoy precisely some of those things they never thought they would do!

 We do our best to dissect the donor development process into easy, very natural, doable steps that any team member could be successful with.

-Successful organizations in Benevon's Sustainable Funding Program regard the tuition and travel costs as an investment that will yield excellent returns over time.
+Successful organizations regard the Benevon tuition as an investment that will yield excellent returns over time.
 Whether by seeking a grant from a familiar funder, a gift or loan from a longtime donor, or taking the money out of their budget, each nonprofit needs to recognize the investment cost of gradually shifting the organization's fundraising culture once and for all.

 Most funders—and board members—understand the concept of return on investment.
 In addition to training and coaching groups to attain their ultimate metrics for sustainable funding, we are also "teaching them to fish," which provides a lasting return on investment.

 The time and money needed are secondary to the hard work and commitment it takes to be successful with the Benevon Model.